 Since you can create multiple budget scenarios within the Budget Manager, the model will not apply any specific budget scenario to the simulations unless you specify which you want to use.
-To do so, create a new Regional Control and select the budget scenario you want to use in your simulation by changing the Budget Name.
+To do so, create a new Regional Control and select Forecast Options.

+Select the budget scenario you want to use in your simulation by changing the Budget Name.
 Note that Balanced Budget Feedback option will be automatically enabled for at least two iterations for a budget in which Expenditures are Determined By Revenues.
+Clicking the icon next to the Budget Name opens the Budget Calibration window in order to view the values entered into the budget.